Git Submodule Won't Update to the Latest Commit

 1. .gitmodules was changed but .git/config was not synced

-Editing .gitmodules directly (instead of using git submodule set-url) updates the text file but leaves .git/config’s [submodule] section pointing at the old URL.
+Editing .gitmodules by hand (instead of using git submodule set-url) updates the tracked text file but leaves the [submodule] section in .git/config pointing at the old URL. git submodule sync exists specifically to reconcile them; it only touches submodules that already have an entry in .git/config.

-A teammate pushed a submodule bump commit before pushing the corresponding commits to the submodule’s remote.
-The parent repo now references a SHA that does not exist on the public submodule remote.
+A teammate pushed a submodule bump commit in the parent repo before pushing the corresponding commits to the submodule’s own remote.
+The parent now references a SHA that nobody else can fetch.

-How to spot it: cd vendor/ui-kit && git fetch && git cat-file -t <SHA> — if it returns fatal: Not a valid object name, the SHA is not available on the remote yet.
+How to spot it: cd vendor/ui-kit && git fetch && git cat-file -t <SHA>.
+If it returns fatal: Not a valid object name, the SHA is not on the remote yet, and git submodule update will fail with fatal: reference is not a tree: <SHA>.

 3. Submodule was initialized from the wrong URL

-The team changed hosting from GitHub to GitLab, updated .gitmodules, but developers who cloned before the change never ran git submodule sync.
-Their .git/config still has the old GitHub URL.
+The team moved hosting (for example GitHub to GitLab), updated .gitmodules, but developers who cloned before the change never ran git submodule sync.
+Their .git/config still has the old URL, so fetches hit the dead host.

-How to spot it: git remote get-url origin inside the submodule directory returns the old URL.
+How to spot it: git -C vendor/ui-kit remote get-url origin returns the old URL, or git submodule foreach 'git remote -v' shows the stale host across submodules.

 4. Submodule directory exists as a regular directory (not a git repo)

-The submodule was accidentally deleted and re-created as a plain directory, or the .git directory inside the submodule was removed.
+The submodule was accidentally deleted and re-created as a plain folder, or the gitfile linking it to .git/modules/... was removed.
 Git cannot update a plain directory as a submodule.

 6. Shallow clone cut off the submodule SHA

-The CI pipeline cloned the parent repo with --depth 1 and the submodule with --depth 1, but the submodule’s pinned SHA is older than the shallow horizon.
+CI cloned the parent with --depth 1 and the submodule with --depth 1, but the submodule’s pinned SHA is older than that shallow horizon.

 Shortest path to fix